Wallacoloo/reddit-roleplay-assembler/README.md

 Render formats
 --------

-Reddit Roleplay Assembler (RRA) can currently export the flattened comments to JSON format or plaintext.
+Reddit Roleplay Assembler (RRA) can currently export the flattened comments to html, plaintext or JSON formats

 In [JSON](https://en.wikipedia.org/wiki/JSON) format, the decoded data is a flat array of dictionaries, where each dictionary represents a single comment and the comments are ordered chronologically in the array.